Which directive applies to pleasure craft?

 The guidelines set out the essential requirements in detail.
 They are based on the conditions for which the vessel was designed.

 There are a total of 30 different categories for security requirements.
 These include requirements for labelling, stability, fire protection, gas equipment, engine protection and many other elements.
-Some are already subject to harmonised standards, others are in preparation.
+Some are already subject to harmonized standards, others are in preparation.

 How does the conformity assessment work?